ResourcesCo/macchiato/docs/unpack-simple.md

   otherwise false.
 Defaults to true.
 - `eol` - the end of line to use. can be `"crlf"` or `"lf"`.

-There can also be no options.
-This way, it is also possible to store the same data used for an options block as the contents of the file.
+There can also be an empty options value.
+This way, it is also possible to store the same data used for an options block as the contents of the file, by providing two code blocks that contain a JSON array with with the string `"$options"` as its first element.

 A `--stream` option is available.
 If given, it will stream the output, and if an error occurs during the middle of processing it, the file changes already